 Renovations of some existing buildings will require additional first costs to convert or replace existing HVAC&R and fire suppression systems currently using CFCs.
-Replacement rather than conversion of HVAC systems may increase equipment efficiencies, minimize over-sizing, extend equipment life and/or enable projects to reap energy savings over the life of the building.
+Replacement rather than conversion of HVAC systems may increase equipment efficiencies and enable projects to reap energy savings over the life of the building.